Tubing Manufacturing Process

 The welding is completed in an inert atmosphere (proprietary formula), which minimizes oxidization and any potential added impurities.
 One of the T.I.G. method's advantages is its forgiving weld zone which allows strip with minor edge imperfections to join evenly during the welding process.
 Alternate methods with smaller weld zones can be subject to weaknesses in the seam from production setup errors, slight manufacturing process variations or raw strip with manufacturing deviations.
 Since our method uses no filler material, the chemistry of the selected alloy is consistent throughout the tube.

 Our stainless steel / nickel tubing drawing process relies on our set of hundreds of dies and plugs to size the tube and occurs without CFC's or other environmentally harmful products.
 The drawing process also functions to homogenize the weld zone into the base metal and improve the cosmetic appearance of the tube.
-The drawing compound is a breakthrough, trade protected oil formula which cleans easily.
+The drawing compound is a breakthrough, trade protected oil formula that cleans easily.
 Teflon® is never used.
-The concentricity of ATT's tubing is greater than possible from many seamless processes.
-For some orders, we use multiple draws and intermediate anneals to further control such variables as wall size, tensile strength and finishes.
+The concentricity of ATT's welded and drawn tubing is greater than possible from many seamless processes.
+For some orders, we use multiple draws and intermediate anneals to further control such variables as wall size, tensile strength, and finishes.
 In fact, our proprietary process allows us to produce smoother bore tubing compared to competing commercial mills.
 Our full hard temper tubing typically has a minimum tensile strength of 150 KPSI.

 Medical Grade Stainless Steel Tubing